ellafranks/Mental-Health-Forum-Analysis/README.md

 **Baseline** 0.25

 #### Model non-language features
-* Ran a number of classification models on all 39 engineered features; KNN, Logistic regression, Random forest, Bagging, AdaBoost and GradBoost.
+* Ran a number of classification models on all 39 engineered features; KNN, Logistic regression, Random forest, Bagging, SVM, AdaBoost and GradBoost.

 #### Model language features
 * In order to find the optimal number of features and model, I ran a grid search and PCA; TfidfV was utilised, where rare words were weighted most highly, creating a corpus of 5000 features and n grams with a range of 1 to 3.
 Stop words were removed and words were stemmed and lemmatised.